Smith leads Kansas State against Oklahoma State after 20-point game | WTOP News

 New York; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: Kansas State takes on the Oklahoma State Cowboys after Mark Smith scored 20 points in Kansas State’s 67-56 loss to the Ole Miss Rebels.
+BOTTOM LINE: Kansas State hosts the Oklahoma State Cowboys after Mark Smith scored 20 points in Kansas State’s 67-56 loss to the Ole Miss Rebels.

-The Wildcats are 7-4 on their home court.
-Kansas State has a 5-10 record against opponents over .500.
+The Wildcats have gone 7-4 at home.
+Kansas State has a 1-5 record in games decided by less than 4 points.

-The Cowboys are 3-5 in conference play.
-Oklahoma State ranks fourth in the Big 12 with 34.0 rebounds per game led by Isaac Likekele averaging 5.7.
+The Cowboys are 3-5 in Big 12 play.
+Oklahoma State is fourth in the Big 12 with 10.6 offensive rebounds per game led by Moussa Cisse averaging 2.5.

-The Wildcats and Cowboys match up Wednesday for the first time in Big 12 play this season.

-TOP PERFORMERS: Nijel Pack is shooting 42.4% from beyond the arc with 3.1 made 3-pointers per game for the Wildcats, while averaging 15.7 points.
-Smith is averaging 8.3 points and six rebounds over the last 10 games for Kansas State.
+TOP PERFORMERS: Markquis Nowell is averaging 11.2 points, 4.9 assists and 2.2 steals for the Wildcats.
+Nijel Pack is averaging 15.7 points over the past 10 games for Kansas State.

 Avery Anderson III is averaging 11.2 points and two steals for the Cowboys.
-Bryce Thompson is averaging 6.9 points over the last 10 games for Oklahoma State.
+Keylan Boone is averaging 1.1 made 3-pointers over the last 10 games for Oklahoma State.

 LAST 10 GAMES: Wildcats: 3-7, averaging 63.3 points, 28.4 rebounds, 11.7 assists, 6.6 steals and 1.4 blocks per game while shooting 39.6% from the field.
 Their opponents have averaged 66.6 points per game.